-8.02. (a) Providers of CLE programs held within the State of Tennessee as a condition of accreditation shall agree to remit to the Commission an alphabetical list of attendees and to pay a fee of \$2.00 per approved credit hour for paper filings and a fee of \$1.00 per approved credit hour for electronic filings for each attorney licensed in Tennessee who attends the program.
+8.02. (a) Providers of CLE programs held within the State of Tennessee, as a condition of accreditation shall remit to the Commission an alphabetical list of attendees and to pay a fee of \$2.00 per approved credit hour for paper filings and a fee of \$1.00 per approved credit hour for electronic filings for each attorney licensed in Tennessee who attends the program.
 This provider's fee, along with the list of attendees, shall be submitted within thirty (30) days after the program is held.

 Providers submitting attendance for any course, whether held within the state or outside of the state, more than forty-five (45) days after completion of the course shall pay as a late fee one additional dollar per credit hour per attorney.
-All attendance shall be reported within one year of the date of the course will not be posted.
+All attendance shall be reported within one year of the date of the completion of the course.
+Attendance submitted more than one year after the date of completion of the course will not be posted.

-(b) Information contained in the attendance report required by this section or any Commission requirement under this Rule, or obtained by the Commission through analysis or comparison of such reports or information, shall be deemed confidential.

-8.03.
-Attorneys attending approved out-of-state CLE programs, or other programs for which the sponsor does not report and pay the per-hour fee, shall be responsible for remitting their individual fees at the rate set under § 8.02.
+- (b) Course attendance fees are due and shall be paid at the time the course attendance is reported.
+If the provider does not have a credit balance sufficient to cover the reported attendance, payment will be required.
+Unpaid attendance will not post to attorney records. - (c) Information contained in the attendance report required by this section or any Commission requirement under this Rule or obtained by the Commission through analysis or comparison of such reports or information shall be deemed confidential. - 8.03.
+Attorneys attending approved out-of-state CLE programs, or other programs for which the sponsor does not report and pay the per-hour fee, shall be responsible for remitting their individual fees at the rates set under § 8.02.
 This fee shall be paid at the time of, and along with, the report of such hours.
 All attendance shall be reported within one year of the date of completion of the course.
-Attendance submitted more than one year after the date of completion of the course will not be posted.

-8.04.
-The Commission will review the level of the fees at least annually and adjust the levels as necessary to maintain adequate finances for prudent operation of the Commission.
+Attendance submitted more than one year after the date of completion of the course will not be posted. - 8.04.
+The Commission will review the level of the fees at least annually and adjust the levels as necessary to maintain adequate finances for prudent operation of the Commission. - 8.05.

-8.05.
 The Commission shall deposit all funds collected hereunder with the State Treasurer; all such funds including earnings on investments and all interest and proceeds from said funds, if any, are deemed to be, and shall be designated as, funds belonging solely to the Commission.
 Withdrawals from those funds shall only be made by the Commission for the purposes set forth in this Rule, and for such other purposes as this Court may from time to time authorize or direct.